Are you determined to stick to a diet of Non GMO foods in China?

 In September 2015 the Chinese Ministry of Agriculture said it would launch a new nationwide investigation into the illegal cultivation of GMO crops in China after reports of local grown GM soybeans being discovered.

 In early 2016 after reports of illegal GM rice and GM corn being found in several locations around China, Han Jun, deputy director of the Office of the Central Rural Work Leading Group stated that the government would increase supervision of genetically modified food technologies to prevent commercial cultivation of unauthorized varieties.

 So does this ban on the commercial cultivation of all but one GM food crop in China mean we are consuming only Non GMO foods here?

 Not necessarily.
 China allows certain strains of GMO soybeans, corn, rapeseed, and sugar beets to be imported as raw materials for processing into cooking oils and for animal feed.
 Most of these imports come from the US.

-The Chinese government cites the fact that over 90% of US soya and corn crops already use GMO technology and China requires these imports for its food security:
+Over 90% of US soya and corn crops already use GMO technology and China requires these imports for its food security.

 “More than half of all cooking oil used in China is soybean oil, and 90 percent of that is made from imported GM soybeans, mainly from the United States and Brazil,” said Huang Dafang, a researcher from the Biotechnology Research Institute at the Chinese Academy of Agricultural Sciences.

-In late 2014 China approved the import of new strains of GM corn and soybeans that had been waiting for approval for many years.
+In late 2014 China issued import licenses for new strains of GM corn and soybeans that had been waiting for approval for many years.

 During President Xi Jinping's state visit to the U.S. in September 2015 contracts were signed for record imports of U.S. soybeans, a vast majority of which will certainly be GM-crop varieties.